 Resin-coated paper tends not to last as long as its counterpart.
 While technology in developing higher quality resin-coated paper has improved since RC paper’s introduction, the truth of the matter is that resin-coated papers aren’t likely to withstand the test of time, unlike fiber-based paper.

-If the goal of your photography is to show in an exhibition or preserve your images for as long as possible then fiber-based paper is the way to go.
+If the goal of your photography is to show in an exhibition or preserve your images for as long as possible then fiber-based paper is the way to go because of it’s archivability and tonal range.
 Unless, of course, you are processing color because then you only have one option – RC paper.

 Ease of Use